NicodemusGurion/nicodemusgurion.github.io/_posts/2023-12-05-Selected verses from the Quran and Hadiths.md

 [Quran 9:30](https://quran.com/9/31)

-> The Jews say, “Ezra is the son of Allah,” and the Christians say, “The Messiah is the son of Allah.”
-These are mere words that they utter, imitating the words of the disbelievers before them.
-May Allah ruin them; how can they be deluded?
+> The Jews say, “Ezra is the son of Allah,” …

 No Jews have ever claimed that Ezra is the son of God.
-How deluded is Muhammad to believe in such nonsense?
+Is it Allah or Muhammad who is ignorant of this fact?

 ## Christians worship Mary

-*Christians don't worship Mary.
-But Allah doesn't know this*.

 [Quran 5:116](https://quran.com/5/116)

 > And ˹on Judgment Day˺ Allah will say, “O Jesus, son of Mary!
 Did you ever ask the people to worship you and your mother as gods besides Allah?”...

+Christians don't worship Mary.
+But Allah doesn't know this.

 ## Mary the mother of Jesus is the brother of Aaron {#who-is-mary}

-*Mary the mother of Jesus lived in first century Judaea/Galilee.
-Mariam the sister of Aaron lived about 1500 years before her in Egypt/Sinai.
-Allah does not know that these are two different people.*

 [Quran 19:27,28](https://quran.com/19?startingVerse=27)

 > Then she returned to her people, carrying him [Jesus].
 They said ˹in shock˺, “O Mary!
 You have certainly done a horrible thing!
 O  sister of Aaron!
 Your father was not an indecent man, nor was your mother unchaste.”

+Mary the mother of Jesus lived in first century Judaea/Galilee.
+Mariam the sister of Aaron lived about 1500 years before her in Egypt/Sinai.
+Allah does not know that these are two different people.

 ## Pharao ordered Haman to build the Tower of Babel {#pharao-haman-tower}

 [Quran 40:36](https://quran.com/40?startingVerse=36)

 > Pharaoh ordered, “O Hamân!
-Build me a high tower so I may reach the pathways leading up to the heavens and look for the God of Moses, although I am sure he is a liar.”
-And so Pharaoh’s evil deeds were made so appealing to him that he was hindered from the ˹Right˺ Way.
-But the plotting of Pharaoh was only in vain.
+Build me a high tower so I may reach the pathways leading up to the heavens and look for the God of Moses, although I am sure he is a liar.” …

 The Pharao was the king of Egypt.
-Haman was an Amalekite man, an enemy of Israel, who lived in the Persian empire in the 5th century BC.
-And the Tower of Babel was built on the plains of Mesopotamia in the 24th century BC.
-This is the worst imaginable mishmash of stories and characters.
+Haman was an Amalekite man, an enemy of Israel, who lived in the Persian empire in the 5th century BC, a thousand years later.
+And the Tower of Babel was built on the plains of Mesopotamia in the 24th century BC, almost a thousand years before.
+This is the worst imaginable mishmash of stories and characters picked from a time frame of two thousand years.

 ## Pharao threatened people with crucifixion {#egyptian-crucifixion}

 [Quran 7:123,124](https://quran.com/7/123-124)

-> Pharaoh threatened, “How dare you believe in him before I give you permission?
-This must be a conspiracy you devised in the city to drive out its people, but soon you will see.
-I will certainly cut off your hands and feet on opposite sides, then crucify you all.”
+> Pharaoh threatened, … "I will certainly cut off your hands and feet on opposite sides, then crucify you all.”

 Crucifixion was never used by ancient Egypt, and did not become a common form of execution by the Romans in the 6th century BC.